PiwikPRO/PPMS-PublicDocs/tracker/tracker_object.rst

     :param string customDimensionId: **Required** Id of custom dimension.
     :param string customDimensionValue: **Required** Value of custom dimension.

+.. function:: setCustomDimension(customDimensionId, customDimensionValue)

+    .. deprecated:: 15.3
+        Function :func:`setCustomDimension` is deprecated due to difficulty of use (passed values should be URL encoded).
+Please use :func:`setCustomDimensionValue` instead.

+    The function that sets a custom dimension to be used later.

+    :param string customDimensionId: **Required** Id of custom dimension.
+    :param string customDimensionValue: **Required** Value of custom dimension (value should be URL encoded).

 .. function:: deleteCustomDimension(customDimensionId)

     The function that will delete a custom dimension.

     :param string customDimensionId: **Required** Id of custom dimension.

-.. function:: getCustomDimension(customDimensionId)

-    .. deprecated:: 15.3
-        It is deprecated due to difficulty of use (returned values should be URL encoded).
-Please use :func:`getCustomDimensionValue` instead.

-    The function that will return the value of custom dimension.

-    :param string customDimensionId: **Required** Id of custom dimension.
-    :returns: Value set with :func:`setCustomDimension`
-    :rtype: string

 .. function:: getCustomDimensionValue(customDimensionId)